Climate Challenge Fund

 Keep Scotland Beautiful manages the CCF on behalf of the Scottish Government and we have staff that support applicants, Grant Recipients and other community-led organisations wanting to take action on climate change.

-The CCF Capacity Building Programme provides a toolkit of support and training for CCF Grant Recipients, and aims to develop the capacity of any community-led organisation in Scotland wishing to tackle climate change by offering a series of training events and opportunities for networking and peer-to-peer learning.
-Over 200 representatives of community-led organisations across Scotland have been certified as Carbon Literate by successfully completing Carbon Literacy for Communities training.
+The CCF Capacity Building Programme provides a toolkit of support and training for CCF Grant Recipients.
+The Programme also aims to develop the capacity of any community-led organisation in Scotland wishing to tackle climate change through training, networking and peer-to-peer learning opportunities.